tswaehn/hempd/README.md

 ## Install

+* Install mpd (music player daemon) https://www.musicpd.org/
 * unzip it into your http docs directory
 * if you like, chanche mpd/mpdconfig.php
 * you will find hempd under http://YOUR_DOMAIN/path/to/hempd/index.php
+* hempd will be your remote control of *mpd*